Close proximity leads to ideas being shared too soon

 • The idea could quickly spiral into something different altogether by sharing it with someone who has thought about a related subject more

-• It is lazy – you are essentially asking other people to take up cycles thinking on something that you haven’t fully thought about yet
+• It is lazy – you are asking other people to take up cycles thinking on something that you haven’t fully thought about yet

 • You don’t know the right questions to ask until you have thought about it deeply, perhaps the person you are sharing it with isn’t the best person to share it with.